User-name-someone-is-not-available/SY23-24/capantrythings/readme.txt

 :[
 :]
 ;]
-oh se
-can you seee
-by the dawn dre we lie

 Bye bye miss american pie
 chevy to the levee but the levee was dry good ol' boys drinkin whiskey and rye